ASC Special Events Section. Includes DMR Matches, Night Shoots, Night Matches, New Events.

 Designated Marksman Matches (DMR)

-Part of the unique fun of this match is that shooters may carry auxiliary equipment to use as they see appropriate, but all this equipment must be carried by the shooter and remain on their body or within arm's reach throughout the entire TIMED SEGMENT of each stage; this includes all ammunition for the entire match.
+Part of the unique fun of this match is that while shooters may carry auxiliary equipment to use as they see appropriate, all equipment must be carried by the shooter and remain with them throughout the entire TIMED SEGMENT of each stage; this includes all ammunition for the entire match.
+Plan your loadout appropriately.
+Heart rate will be increased moderately via physical exertion during some stages to induce stress!

-Useful but not mandatory equipment includes backpack, bipod, sling, kneepads, tripod, shooting bag, rangefinder, kestrel, ballistics app on phone, pencil/paper, arm data board, additional ammo.
+Useful (but not mandatory) equipment includes bipod, sling, kneepads, tripod, shooting bag, rangefinder, kestrel or ballistic app on phone, pencil/paper, arm data board, additional ammo, and a bag/pack.

 Carts, rifle bags or strollers may be used for transportation of rifles and equipment between stages.
 Use of these items is not allowed during stage courses of fire.